A Model of Collaboration Network Formation with Heterogenous Skills: A General Model of Skills, Problem Solving, and Collaboration Networks

 \footnote{It is important to highlight that this payoff is not equivalent to a market wage.
-A model producing equilibrium wages would require considerable additional machinery, including time constraints and search costs, and is therefore beyond the scope of the current work. } An individual chooses her set of collaborators $\left(C_{i}\right)$ to maximize her utility.
+A model producing equilibrium wages would require considerable additional machinery, including time constraints and search costs, and is therefore beyond the scope of the current work.} An individual chooses her set of collaborators $\left(C_{i}\right)$ from the pool of all possible collaborators $\left(I\right)$\footnote{Note that this model assumes that an individual looking for collaborators knows the skill sets of all her colleagues, and thus does not address the issue of search.
+This assumption is not problematic when collaborative communities are small or tight-knit (eg: within firm or in research subfields).
+However, in other contexts--particularly ones where particular skill combinations are very rare--this assumption of global information may start to become unrealistic.
+A model incorporating local search may alter the results presented here, and would be a fertile area for study.} to maximize her utility.
 Note that her payoff to solving her own problem is always positive, and thus it is always incentive compatible for her to solve the problem.
 Since each individual controls only her own collaborative decisions, the utility-maximizer chooses $C_{i}$ to minimize the number of collaborators she must work with on her own problem--in other words, she chooses a minimal subcover of the set of skills she lacks--$A_{i}^{c}=\omega_{i}\backslash A_{i}$.
 Let $\mathbb{C}_{i}$ denote the set of all minimal subcovers of $A_{i}^{c}$.
-If there exist multiple minimal subcovers (ie: if $\left|\mathbb{C}_{i}\right|>1$) then I assume that the individual chooses $C_{i}^{*}\in\mathbb{C}_{i}$ at random. \footnote{Since the individual indifferent between minimal subcovers, this choice at random follows convention.
+If there exist multiple minimal subcovers (ie: if $\left|\mathbb{C}_{i}\right|>1$) then I assume that the individual chooses $C_{i}^{*}\in\mathbb{C}_{i}$ at random.\footnote{Since the individual indifferent between minimal subcovers, this choice at random follows convention.
 The results that follow are not sensitive to this assumption.
 In particular, if an individual is biased towards choosing collaborators who are not as busy (eg: those with fewer links) then the results that follow hold precisely, rather than on average.
 If an individual is biased towards choosing collaborators who are popular (eg: have many links) than the results that follow are qualitatively similar, and if anything are more striking. }

 It is worth noting that while I have chosen to model the motivate the decision to minimize the set of collaborators via an equal split of payoffs, the results that follow are unchanged under any distribution scheme which induces problem solvers to minimize the number of collaborators they use.
 So, for example, if collaborating with additional individuals is costly (eg: in terms of time or communication), then the results that follow will still hold with no modification.
 The results will not hold under any payoff structure where it is not individually rational to minimize the set of collaborators used to solve a problem.